FunTimeCoding/shaping-up-with-angular-js/README.md

 # Angular Tutorial

 Using NPM, rather than bower.
+[The tutorial can be found here.](http://campus.codeschool.com/courses/shaping-up-with-angular-js/intro)

 ## Development